Having trouble receiving our e-mail? Try adding us (email@example.com) to your Address Book.

 "Instead of the failed policies of the past, it's time to break our addiction to fossil fuels by shifting our priorities—and our policies—toward creating the clean energy economy.
 It's time to take back the giveaways to Big Oil and invest that money in clean, renewable energy and efficiency.
 A serious national commitment to renewable energy will put our economy back on the path to prosperity by bringing energy costs under control, creating over 820,000 new jobs, and making us more energy independent.
 Unfortunately, President Bush has threatened to veto legislation that would do just—legislation that overwhelmingly passed the House over two months ago.

 "Ideas like drilling in the Arctic Refuge will do nothing to lower current energy prices.
 In fact, the Bush administration itself has even admitted that drilling in the Arctic would only lower gas prices ONE CENT in some twenty years time.
 Permanently destroying one of our last remaining special places is hardly worth it for a penny in twenty years.
 Drilling these places won’t do anything to ease pain at the pump or create energy independence.
-America simply doesn’t have enough oil to impact prices on the world market since we sit on less than three percent of the world's reserves.
+America simply doesn’t have enough oil to meet our needs or impact prices on the world market.

 "The honest answer to our addition to fossil fuels is to use less of them, and that means better fuel economy, a serious commitment to renewable energy, and dramatic improvements in energy efficiency."